El Paso Dog Bite Lawyers

 Texas is a "one-bite state," which means that, unlike in many

-states, it is not possible to hold a dog's owner strictly liable for
+states, it is not possible to hold a dog's owner strictly liable for an attack.

 It is necessary to prove that the dog has previously bitten someone in